 An extension of the initial P.E. period may be granted if good cause exists.
-Case must be documented in CalWIN Case Comments, and EW will issue and explain on new Form 2129.

 Good cause exists if the client has cooperated completely and, through no fault of his own, was unable to secure the information requested by the worker.
 Extensions may be authorized by the unit supervisor.
 Bus tokens and or shelter placement for homeless applicants - shall continue, if required, during the extension period.